amymgardiner/Tech-Blog/README.md

 It is a CMS-style blog site, where developers can publish their blog posts and comment on other developers’ posts as well.
 I built this site completely from scratch and deployed it to Heroku.
 The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

+**Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
+The [Heroku link](https://nameless-wave-53843.herokuapp.com/) for this site no longer works.
+Please view this site with the new link below.
+Thanks!**

 ## How It Works

 GIVEN a CMS-style blog site, WHEN you visit the site for the first time, THEN you are presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the option to log in.